JMSL Tutorial: Instruments and Interpreters

 }

-and completely prints itself out in the TextArea before it starts performing.
+This MusicShape is loaded with random data, and prints itself out in the TextArea before it starts performing as shown in the video below.

-View the complete source for AppletColorInstrument here.
+View the complete source for BackgroundColorInstrument here.

 TextAreaSTDOut source